-How digital renders help sell real estate
+How digital 3D visuals help sell real estate

 Digital images or renders are such a critical part of selling off the plan, as they are often the first contact potential buyers have with your project or product, and it must move them to take action, which is most likely to contact the agent.

-Justin raised a lot questions about digital images and marketing tools, we talked about what makes good visual imagery, what questions you should ask a visual artist, and why renders can play a critical part in the planning application process.
+Justin raised a lot of questions about digital images and marketing tools, we talked about what makes good visual imagery, what questions you should ask a visual artist, and why renders can play a critical part in the planning application process.

 Here are the 3 key points Justin took out of that conversation

 1. Allocate sufficient budget to get a couple of really great renders done

 Understand your market and audience and budget for the best renders you can afford.